Advice

 • Avoid salted foods but there are plenty of other safe foods for birds.

 • Keep your feeding station clean.
 You don’t want unwanted wildlife coming in, so brush up any spilt food.
-There are also special feeders available that can exclude larger birds or squirrels.

 • Keep it clean – stop diseases.
 You don’t want where you feed to be an area where birds can pick up deadly diseases from each other.
-Be sure to pop on your marigolds and give tables and feeders a splosh down with a weak disinfectant solution weekly
+Be sure to pop on your marigolds and give feeders a splosh down with a weak disinfectant solution weekly

 This activity is part of Nature On Your Doorstep – our call-to-arms to transform your outdoor space (window boxes welcome!) into a wildlife haven.